massshootingdatabase/MSDWebsite/README.md

 Launches the JEST test runner.

-## Front-end
-* React
-* Sass
-* GraphQL - We'll keep this as this will allow the frontend to more efficiently make requests
-* Tailwind CSS - seems interesting, may not be necessary

-# Getting Started with Create React App
+# Getting started with the frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, msp, you can run:
+In the project directory, client, run:

 ### `npm install`